juzybits/polymedia-suitcase/README.md

 - `fileExists` - Check if a file exists in the filesystem.
 - `getFileName` - Extract the file name from a module URL, without path or extension.
-- `readCsvFile` - Read a CSV file and parse each line into an object.
+- `writeJsonFile` - Write an object's JSON representation into a file.
 - `readJsonFile` - Read a JSON file and parse its contents into an object.
+- `writeTsvFile` - Write objects into a TSV file.
+- `readTsvFile` - Read a TSV file and parse each line into an object.
 - `writeCsvFile` - Write objects into a CSV file.
-- `writeJsonFile` - Write an object's JSON representation into a file.
-- `writeTextFile` - Write a string into a file.
+- `readCsvFile` - Read a CSV file and parse each line into an object.

 ### Misc functions